 The Forsyth County Sheriff's Office (FCSO) is committed to serving the citizens of Forsyth County, especially those citizens who are victims or witnesses of crime as well as other survivor-victims.
 Victimization is a traumatic event that can result in many problems for survivor-victims and their families as a result of direct physical and/or emotional injury.
 Senate Bill 682, implement Crime Victim Rights Amendment, known as Marsy's Law.
 This bill enacts into law additional statutory protections for victims of certain crimes, and expanded the rights of victims of certain crimes.

 Victim Services Coordinator plays a significant role in improving the treatment of victims within the criminal justice system.
 A Victim Services Coordinator is a professional who represents the rights and interests of crime victims.
-He or she informs victims of their rights, serve as a liaison between the victim and the deputies investigating their case.
-He or she is also a liaison for the victim with other criminal justice and community agencies.
-The Victim Services Coordinator helps victims cope with the consequences of the crime, answers the victim's questions, and explain court procedures.
+He or she informs victims of their rights, answers the victim's questions, and serve as a liaison between the victim and the deputies investigating their case.
+The Victim Services Coordinator helps victims cope with the consequences of the crime.

 It is the responsibility of the Victim Services Coordinator to ensure that all victims know the rights that the North Carolina Constitution guarantees.
 As part of our agency's core values (Transparency, Integrity, Compassion, Trust, Empathy), you shall be treated in a professional, courteous, and compassionate manner and in accordance with the North Carolina State Constitution, Victims' Rights Laws of the State of North Carolina, and agency guidelines.